Admissions Information

 https://www.canada.ca/en/immigration-refugees-citizenship/services/study-canada/work/intern.html

-Please give yourself enough time to receive the study and work permit.
-Our International Centre has Student Immigration Advisors who can assist with your application for a: study permit; co-op work permit; PGWP (post-graduate work permit; and spousal open work permits.
+Please give yourself enough time to receive the study and work permits.
+Our International Centre has Student Immigration Advisors who can assist with your application for a study permit, co-op work permit, PGWP (post-graduate work permit), and spousal open work permit.

 ____________________________________________________